-87 Gaku Shimada, "Japan, China vie for ASEAN influence," Nikkei Asian Review, September 8, 2016, available at http://asia.nikkei.com/Politics-Economy/International-Relations/Japan-China-vie-for-ASEAN-influence.

-When it comes to issues related to security, if you sign a treaty that calls for international arbitration around maritime issues, the fact that you're bigger than the Philippines or Vietnam or other countries, in and of itself, is not a reason for you to go around and flex your muscles.
+100 Gaku Shimada, "Japan, China vie for ASEAN influence," Nikkei Asian Review, September 8, 2016, available at http://asia. nikkei.com/Politics-Economy/International-Relations/Japan-China-vie-for-ASEAN-influence. or other countries, in and of itself, is not a reason for you to go around and flex your muscles.
 You've got to abide by international law.

 And part of what I've talked to communicate to President Xi is that the United States arrives at its power, in part, by restraining itself.
-You know, when we bind ourselves to a bunch of international norms and rules, it's not because we have to, it's because we recognize that, over the longterm, building a strong international order is in our interests.
-And I think over the long-term, it will be in China's interests, as well.
+You know, when we bind ourselves to a bunch of international norms and rules, it's not because we have to, it's because we recognize that, over the long-term, building a strong international order is in our interests.
+And I think over the longterm, it will be in China's interests, as well.

 So where we see them violating international rules and norms, as we have seen in some cases in the South China Sea or in some of their behavior when it comes to economic policy, we've been very firm.
-And we've indicated to them that there will be consequences.
+And we've indicated to them that there will be consequences.101